Introduction

 Successful message id 1225831041684611072 to 46702345678,46702345678 via RCS,SMS

-The rules for RCS Business Messages say that each message must have only one content type.
+The rules for RCS Business Messages say that each message must have exactly one content type.
 This service supports the message content types offered by Google at the time of writing: a text of up to 3000 bytes, one piece of media, a single card or a carousel of 2 to 10 cards.
 Each message can also have a number (currently up to 11) of suggestions.

-object can have a maximum of two top level fields,
+This means that a richMessage object can have a maximum of two top level fields,

 where one gives the content type of the message.
 This field may be "text" for a text